jth1011/pokemon-randomizer-webapp/readme.md

   Choose from multiple randomization presets to modify your ROM.

 - **Randomization Process:**
-  The backend uses a Java JAR (PokeRandoZX.jar) via a subprocess call to randomize your ROM.
+  The backend uses the **Java-based randomization tool** [Universal Pokémon Randomizer ZX](https://github.com/Ajarmar/universal-pokemon-randomizer-zx), originally created by **Ajarmar** and continuously improved and updated by the community.
+The tool is executed via a **subprocess call** within the backend to apply randomized settings to your ROM.

 - **Download:**
   Download the randomized ROM once the process is complete.